seanmtracey/Edge-Scripting-Dynamic-Routing-and-Failovers/README.md

 First, we `await` a fetch request to the URL we constructed in `CODE BLOCK 2` to get the requested resource from our origin server.
 If the request resolves before the timeout value (500ms), then we clear the `timeout` timer, and if the status code of the response is `200`, we return the result to the user.
 Job done!

 Well, not quite.
-We still need to handle the situations where either the request fails or the server we've requested a resource from takes too long to respond.
+We still need to handle the situations where either the request fails or takes too long to respond.

 In both cases, we take the exact same approach to remedy each issue.
-We call `requestContentFromOriginOptions` again - but each time we do, we pass through a modified options array which no longer has the origin that failed to handle our request along with the original request object.
+We call `requestContentFromOriginOptions` again - but each time we do, we pass through a modified options array which no longer has the origin that failed to handle our request - along with the original request object.

-With this approach, requests will be made to each origin until we either get a successful result or we run out of options.
+With this approach, requests will be made to each origin until we either get a successful result, or we run out of options.

-Click the "Save" button at the top right of the UI when you've finished adding your Edge Script code.
+Click the "Save" button at the top-right of the UI when you've finished adding your Edge Script code.

 ### Setting Origin Servers